DaliGabriel/FlaskAPIScalableProductionReady/readme.md

-Sure!
-Here’s a simple yet effective README.md for your Flask API project:
 # 🚀 Flask API – Scalable & Production-Ready

 This is a **Flask REST API** built with **PostgreSQL, SQLAlchemy, and Docker**, following **SOLID principles** and a **clean architecture** for maintainability and scalability.